alexdroste/tableapp/README.md

   - [x] track if user successfully filled survey
 - [x] make mini-view larger
 - [x] remove prompt-groups
+- [ ] desktop-app: what happens if links are posted an user clicks them? (=> link should open in browser not in-app)
 - [ ] show url to system somewhere -> maybe QR Code window
 - [ ] desktop-app: during presentation mode, automatically return to miniview when loosing focus
 - [ ] desktop-app: popup to prompt for starting screenshot broadcast